smakijenko/Pacman-Clone/README.md

-# Pacman-Clone
-Another project in Swift, using SpriteKit
+The game was written in Swift using SpriteKit

+Hi, here is the link to watch how the game looks like: youtube.com/shorts/W3vYF1v0BLM?feature=share

+Feel free :)